|

 My experiences even prompted me to make the dog program a career, spending

 seven years teaching at two of the dog schools.
-I retired from the Air Force in
+I always taught the 3 rules

-1987.
-Years later, Wolfe and I were both instructors at the Dog School, Lackland
+that I had learned years before.
+They are still valid to this day!
+Years later, Wolfe and I were both instructors at the Dog School,

 AFB, Texas.
-Wolfe and I laughed over Blackie.
+We laughed over Blackie.
 He told me he knew that Blackie

 needed an experienced handler but I had really convinced him that I wanted him.

-Note: Don & I corresponded by E-mail and compared memories about Da Nang.
+Note: Don & I corresponded by E-mail and compared memories about Đà Nàng AB.

 He was there several years before me so we didn't know any of the same handlers,